Lectionary 339: Description

 The text is written in Greek uncial letters, in two columns per page, 25 lines per page.
 It is written in minuscule script.
 The titles are written in gold, initial letters are written in gold and colours.
 It has music notes and pictures.

 The codex contains weekday Gospel lessons.

 History

 Scrivener dated the manuscript to the 12th or 13th-century, Gregory dated it to the 13th or 14th-century.
 It is presently assigned by the INTF to the 13th-century.

-In 1872 it was bought from Sotheby for the British Museum.
+In 1872 it was bought from Sotheby's for the British Museum.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (59e) and Gregory (number 339e).
 Gregory saw it in 1883.

-Currently the codex is housed at the British Library (Egerton 2163) in the London.
+Currently the codex is housed at the British Library (Egerton MS 2163) in London.

 The fragment is not cited in critical editions of the Greek New Testament (UBS4, NA27).